Health care management decisions

 When an adverse determination has been issued, providers have the right to the following:

-Note: Utilization managers are also available for other Utilization Management questions from 8 a.m. to 5 p.m., Monday – Friday at 1-800-562-6833.
+Note: Utilization managers are also available for other Utilization Management questions from 8 a.m. to 5 p.m., Monday to Friday at 800-562-6833.
 After hours, please leave a voicemail message.